 Since G is Gromov-hyperbolic, it is compactly generated.
-Recall that any compactly generated totally disconnected locally compact group acts continuously, properly and vertex-transitively by automorphisms on some locally finite graph g (see the discussion following Proposition 2.1).
-Since g is quasi-isometric to G, hence to X, we may assume without loss of generality that g = X or, equivalently, that X is a graph.
+Recall that any compactly generated totally disconnected locally compact group acts continuously, properly and vertex-transitively by automorphisms on some locally finite connected graph \mathfrak{g} , namely its Cayley-Abels graph (see the discussion following Proposition 2.1).
+Since \mathfrak{g} is quasi-isometric to G, hence to X, we may assume without loss of generality that $\mathfrak{g}=X$ or, equivalently, that X is a graph.
 Since $G/H \cong \partial X$, it follows that ∂X is totally disconnected.
 Thus X cannot be one-ended, and must therefore have infinitely many ends.
-Since the set of ends of X is a quotient of ∂X , we deduce that G acts transitively on the set of ends of X. By the main result of [Nev91], there exists an equivariant quasi-isometry from X to a locally finite tree T on which G acts properly and cocompactly.
+Since the set of ends of X is a quotient of ∂X , we deduce that G acts transitively on the set of ends of X. By a result independently due to Möller [Möl92] and Nevo [Nev91], there exists an equivariant quasi-isometry from X to a locally finite tree T on which G acts properly and cocompactly.
 We can further suppose that this action is minimal and without inversions.
-We can also suppose that there is no erasable vertex (a vertex is erasable if it has degree two and its stabilizer fixes both edges emanating from it).
+We can also suppose that there is no erasable vertex in T (a vertex is erasable if it has degree two and its stabilizer fixes both edges emanating from it).
 Observe that G is the fundamental group of a certain finite graph of groups with universal covering T, so that in the graph of groups, all vertex and edge groups are profinite groups and inclusions are open.